 Furthermore, the Krisworld entertainment system offers a wide selection of entertainment options, all brilliantly displayed on a large 15.4 inch screen.
 The highly responsive service provided by the experienced attendants of Singapore Airlines pulls it all together, making this carrier a fine choice for business travelers headed to Sydney.

+Does BA have the best business class to Australia?
 Those wanting to stick with British Airways will be surprised find their business class offerings have done an admirable job keeping up with other carriers.

 Its seat is 20 inches wide and offers plenty of leg room, accommodating most people comfortably.
 A privacy screen will give you the personal space you require, and when it is time to eat, there are a wide selection of British standards available.